Larry Rivers: Personal life

 Larry Rivers was born in the Bronx to Samuel and Sonya Grossberg, Jewish immigrants from Ukraine.
 He changed his name to Rivers in 1940 at the start of his career as jazz saxophonist.

 In 1945, he married Augusta Berger, and they had one son, Steven.
-Rivers also adopted Berger's son from a previous relationship, Joseph, and reared both children after the couple divorced.
-He lived with his mother-in-law, Berdie Burger, who was a favourite model of his, in Southampton, Long Island from 1953-57.
+Rivers also adopted Joseph, Berger's son from a previous relationship, and reared both children after the couple divorced.
+He lived with his mother-in-law, Berdie Burger, who was a favorite model of his, in Southampton, Long Island, from 1953 through 1957.

-In 1961, he married Clarice Price, a Welsh school teacher who cared for his two sons.
-The relationship lasted six years before the two separated.
-In their time together, however, the pair had two daughters, Gwynne and Emma.
+In 1961, he married Clarice Price, a Welsh school teacher, who cared for his two sons.
+The couple had two daughters together, Gwynne and Emma, but the relationship lasted only six years before Larry and Clarice separated.

 Shortly after, he lived and collaborated with Diana Molinari, who featured in many of his works of the 1970s.

 Rivers then lived with Sheila Lanham, a Baltimore artist and poet.

-In the early 1980s, Rivers and East Village figurative painter Daria Deshuk lived together and in 1985 they had a son, Sam Deshuk Rivers (now Sam D. Rivers).
+In the early 1980s, Rivers and East Village figurative painter Daria Deshuk (1956–2017) lived together and, in 1985, they had a son, Sam Deshuk Rivers.
+They remained good friends until Rivers's death.

-Rivers also maintained a relationship with poet Frank O'Hara in the late 1950s and delivered the eulogy at O'Hara's funeral in 1966.
+Rivers also maintained a relationship with poet Frank O'Hara in the late 1950s and delivered the eulogy at O'Hara's funeral, in 1966.

-Throughout his career, Rivers maintained studios in New York City, Southampton, Long Island, and Zihuatanejo, Mexico.
+Throughout his career, the artist maintained studios in New York City; Southampton, Long Island; and Zihuatanejo, Mexico.

-Rivers died in 2002, leaving behind his five children and then companion poet Jeni Olin.
+Rivers died in 2002, leaving behind his five children and then companion, poet Jeni Olin.

 Legacy

 His primary gallery was the Marlborough Gallery in New York City.
-In 2002, a major retrospective of Rivers' work was held at the Corcoran Gallery of Art in Washington, D.C.
+In 2002, a major retrospective of Rivers's work was held at the Corcoran Gallery of Art in Washington, D.C.
 New York University bought correspondences and other documents from the Larry Rivers Foundation to house in their archive.
 However, his daughters Gwynne and Emma objected to one particular film being displayed, as it depicts them naked as children and adolescents.
 The film's purpose is supposedly the documentation of their growth through puberty, but it was made when they were not consenting adults.
 The matter was addressed in the December 2010 issue of the magazine Vanity Fair, and the October 2010 issue of Grazia.
 The film will never be publicly displayed as requested by both children.